-Until a few years ago I worked as a freelance foreign correspondent for several newspapers and magazines in Germany and Switzerland, wrote my first adult fiction in German (Der harte Engel) and my first children's novel (Lancelot - The one-armed Kangaroo, both in Geman and English).
+Until a few years ago I worked as a freelance foreign correspondent for several newspapers and magazines in Germany and Switzerland, wrote my first adult fiction in German (Der harte Engel) and my first children's novels.

 Here we go, the short biography:

 Adrian Plitzco.
 Born 1956 in Switzerland.
 Move to Australia in 1992.

 Audio Book Producer

 Der harte Engel